shaden00/arduino_robot_arm/README.md

 # arduino_robot_arm
-In this task we will use some of Ros packages to see how we could move the robot arm , and we can do it in simulation and real-life, i tested these packages under ros noetic and ubuntu 20.04
+In this task we will use some of Ros packages to see how we could move the robot arm , and we can do it in simulation and real-life, i tested these packages under ros noetic and ubuntu 20.04 , and Controlling the robot arm by

-ارجع اكتب السميوليشن و الموف و الجوينت
+1.  joint_state_publisher
+2. Moveit and kinematics
+**using Rviz simulator**

 # Dependencies
 * first we need to run this instruction